Physics-Informed Unit Commitment Framework for Nuclear Reactors: Unit Commitment with reactivity tracking

 \nomenclature{$z^{on}_{g,t}$}{Binary commitment indicator for generator $g$ at time $t$} \nomenclature{$P^{\min}_{g,n}$}{Minimum generation level for generator $g$ on dispatch block $n$} \nomenclature{$P^{\max}_{g}$}{Maximum generation level for generator $g$} \nomenclature{$MinDn_{g,n}$}{Minimum downtime following shutdown for generator $g$ on dispatch block $n$} \nomenclature{$MinUp_{g}$}{Minimum uptime following commitment for generator $g$}

 Typically, nuclear reactors are exogenously constrained to operate within a limited power range due to economic or regulatory requirements.
-Hence, the generation from each reactor at each time period must stay within \( p_{g,h} \in \left[ P^{\min}_{g,n},\ P_{\max} \right] \) where the minimum generation level, $P^{\min}_{g,n}$ for each $g \in G_{nuc}$ is defined as:
+Hence, the generation from each reactor must stay within \( p_{g,t} \in \left[ P^{\min}_{g,n},\ P_{\max} \right] \) where the minimum generation level, $P^{\min}_{g,n}$ is defined as:

 Here, $P_{\min,\text{base}}$ is an exogenously set minimum generation level, while $P_{\min,n}^*$ is the level determined by the remaining reactivity margin on day $n$ as computed in~\Cref{min_power_level}.
 Similarly, the minimum downtime for each reactor is defined as: